microtrain/bootcamp/04-CSS/02-CSS_Preprocessors.md

 # LESS and SASS

-LESS and SASS CSS are the two leading preprocessors.
+LESS and SASS (SCSS) are the two leading preprocessors.
 A CSS preprocessor is a superset of CSS which means anything that is written in raw CSS will run under both LESS and SASS.
 LESS and SASS extends CSS with programming like capabilities; basically variables and limited control statements.
 This is adventurousness especially when building large front-end frameworks such [Bootstrap](http://getbootstrap.com/) or creating a product with a customizable theme.
 For example, Bootstrap has a common color for showing danger or errors _#a94442_.
 If we were to change that color globally we would have to track down every instance of the color and change it manually or we could make a single change to the variable that holds that color.

 ## [Less](http://lesscss.org/)